abdelwahab-adel/abdelwahab_adel_portfolio/README.md

 # Abdelwahab Adel — Premium Portfolio

-A complete redesign of the personal portfolio into a premium, light, editorial software-engineering studio website — visually inspired by [CodeMZ](https://www.codemz.com/) with full original identity, content, and structure preserved.
+A complete redesign of the personal portfolio into a premium, light, editorial software-engineering studio website —
 ## What you get

 - **No build step, no framework** — just open `index.html`